 The island is open to visitors every day of the year, though hours of operation vary seasonally.
-Visitors can explore the island on their own, or take a guided tour.
-A number of different tours are available, including audio tours, self-guided multimedia tours, and guided tours.
+Visitors can explore the island independently or take a guided tour.
+Different tours are available, including audio, self-guided multimedia, and guided tours.

-See Related: Fun & Best Things to Do in Santa Maria, California
+See Related: Things to Do in Santa Maria, California

 2. Golden Gate Bridge